 Don Brice Multimedia

 Australian pioneers had a hard row to hoe.
 Literally.
-The barren hard clay that too often received too little rain is a far cry from the lush homeland farms of England and Ireland.
+The barren hard clay that too often received too little rain, is a far cry from their lush homelands of England and Ireland.

-Little wonder that our first farmers turned to God to help them see past their perennial struggles in a harsh land, and to find some beauty in their faith.
-I was simply passing through when the setting sun caught these leadlights in a blaze of colour.
+Little wonder our first farmers turned to God to help them see past their perennial struggles and to find some beauty in their faith.
+I was simply passing through town when I saw the setting sun catch these leadlights in a blaze of colour.

-I stopped and stood in the shadow of the cool stones that are a monument to the courage and faithfulness of those families.
+I stopped and stood in the shadow of the cool stones, thinking of this monument to the grit and faithfulness of those pioneers.